Department of Psychology and Sociology

 The Sociology program aims to prepare students for the many occupations in government, the justice system, health care, personnel management and human services for which preparation in sociology, criminology, and family studies are appropriate; or for advanced study in graduate and professional schools leading to teaching and research positions.
 Students should consult the department chair concerning personal educational objectives, programs, career objectives and options for online/distance learning education.

 Sociology majors must pursue at least one academic minor.
-The following minors are recommended: criminal justice, family studies, criminology, foreign languages, geography, geographic information science, international studies, management, marketing, political science, psychology, and public relations.
+The following minors are recommended: criminal justice, family studies, criminology, foreign languages, geography, geographic information science, international studies, management, marketing, political science, psychology, or public relations.

 Successful completion of an exit examination is required of all students completing a major in Sociology prior to graduation.